thebeebs/devstarworkshop/instructions/deployment/manually.md

          node ./bin/www

-  If successfull, your application should be running in *http://localhost:3001*
+  If successful, your application should be running at *http://localhost:3001*

-  **To Zip the final deployable artefact, you should Zip everything in the xwingnodeclient folder.**
+  **To zip the final deployable artefact, you should zip everything in the xwingnodeclient folder.**

   -----------------------------------------------------------------------------------------------------------------